Macomb County assistance programs.

 Free legal help and advice in Macomb County

 Lakeshore Legal Aid is a non-profit law firm that low income and others who can’t afford an attorney can turn to for help.
 The various legal services that they offer are prioritized to support the clients of the firm in their efforts to deal with civic law cases.
 Get free legal foreclosure help, help get free of domestic violence, deal with senior exploitation as well as elder abuse.
 Dial (248) 569-9658.

 Another non-profit agency that can help is Legal Aid and Defender Association.
-Some of the assistance they provide can help with legal issues related to housing and apartment eviction, domestic violence, income and public benefits, predatory lending, wills and probate, income tax, consumer debt, illegal mortgages, foreclosure rescue, divorce, child custody cases, employment, driver's license restoration, unlawful terminations, personal identification, criminal record expungement, and immigration matters and government grants.
-Call the law firm at 877.964.4700, or click here to learn more about Michigan legal assistance.
+Some of the assistance they provide can help with legal issues related to housing and apartment eviction, domestic violence, income and public benefits, predatory lending, wills and probate.
+Free lawyers also help with income tax, consumer debt, illegal mortgages, foreclosure rescue, divorce, child custody cases, employment, driver's license restoration, or unlawful terminations.

 Downriver Community Services provides medical services on a sliding fee scale.
 The services they offer include medical, dental programs, behavioral, and educational health and support services, including maternal and infant health, WIC, teen, and family health care, as well as homeless health services and rehabilitation to low income and other patients.
 (586) 749-5197